Take part

 British-Chinese composer Alex Ho, whose latest music theatre piece Untold won the FEDORA Opera Prize 2022 ahead of its premiere at Concertgebouw Brugge in April, said: ‘At such a difficult moment for opera in the UK, it is uplifting to see Glyndebourne investing in new voices.
 I look forward to making work with their generous support and am excited to continue challenging myself to find new and meaningful stories to tell.’

-The first generation of the Balancing the Score development scheme began work in 2019.
-The inaugural participants were Anna Appleby, Ninfea Cruttwell-Reade, Cecilia Livingston and Ailie Robertson.
+The first group of Balancing the Score composers – Anna Appleby, Ninfea Cruttwell-Reade, Cecilia Livingston and Ailie Robertson began work in 2019.
 In February 2022, the Glyndebourne Youth Opera premiered the composers’ collaborative youth opera Pay the Piper which won Best Opera at the YAM (Young Audiences Music) Awards.

 In 2022, the remit of the Balancing the Score scheme was broadened, to invite applications from composers from a range of different backgrounds currently underrepresented in the world of operatic composition.*